 Although pioneering at the time I find that the autosomal studies have become obsolete and misleading in regards to their main findings.
 Which are based on an extremely LOW number of so-called AIM markers.
 Even for Benn-Torres & Fuller (2018) which is a pretty recent study regrettably very outdated admixture software was used (going back to 1987 or even 1975 apparently!) and only 13 autosomal markers to make the continental distinction (Benn-Torres & Fuller, 2018, p.57).
 To their credit the authors do concede as much when stating that for future research efforts “newly collected DNA samples should undergo higher-resolution analysis” (Benn-Torres & Fuller, 2018, p.70).
 One would wish this was already done for the 2018 study which had such a promising research topic!

 To put things in perspective commercial DNA testing companies such as Ancestry and 23andme test for around 600-700,000 autosomal locations (SNP’s).
+And also in other ways their methodology might be more sophisticated than applied by the autosomal studies referenced above.
 The actual number of AIM’s (a subset) is usually not disclosed as far as I know.
 However it is bound to be more than just a dozen or so… See also this overview.
 According to this paper :

 “Panels that consider >400 AIMs capture genome ancestry reasonably well, while those containing a few dozen AIMs show a large variability in ancestry estimates“.